 The United Nations and International Documents Collection at Bobst Library is a full depository library for UN documents since 1949.

-The United Nations/International Documents is located on the west side of the 6th floor in Bobst Library.
+The UN Documents Collection is located on the west side of the 6th floor in Bobst Library.

-It is open whenever the stacks are open (see Library Hours).
-Please see below for details on accessing the building.
+The documents collections are open to NYU users whenever the stacks are open (see Library Hours).

-The United Nations and International Government Documents Collection is located on the 6th floor of Bobst Library.
+The UN Documents Collection is located on the 6th floor of Bobst Library.
 Once you exit the elevators, head left, towards the west side of the floor.

 What are indexes?